maefae/reading-notes/README.md

 # Reading Journal

 I created this journal on July 1, 2022.
-I'm excited to say I completed code 102 and am continuing my journey in tech to 201
+It's a website where I take notes through my coding Boot Camp journey with Code Fellows

 ## Code 102 - Intro to Software Development
 ### Table of Contents